ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 ```

 The next three components are:
-- the memberHasRolesFromArgs function, which reads arguments fed into the bot for if a member has all of the listed roles.
+- The memberHasRolesFromArgs function, used later in the body of the message function, reads arguments fed into the bot for if a member has all of the listed roles.
-- the VIPRoleList array, which is an array of role names that are immune to bot commands such as `kick` or `ban
+- The VIPRoleList array, which is an array of role names that are immune to bot commands such as `kick` or `ban
-- the isMemberVIP function, which tests for whether the user has a VIP role
+- The isMemberVIP function, which tests for whether the user has a VIP role

 ```typescript
 //client.on("message"... part 4